Fred Dallmayr

-Fred Reinhard Dallmayr (born October 18, 1928) is an American philosopher and political theorist.
-He is Packey J. Dee Professor Emeritus in Political Science with a joint appointment in philosophy at the University of Notre Dame (US).
-He holds a Doctor of Law from the Ludwig Maximilian University of Munich, and a PhD in political science from Duke University.
-He is the author of some 40 books and the editor of 20 other books.
-He has served as president of the Society for Asian and Comparative Philosophy (SACP); an advisory member of the scientific committee of RESET – Dialogue on Civilizations (Rome); the executive co-chair of World Public Forum – Dialogue of Civilizations (Vienna), and a member of the supervisory board of the Dialogue of Civilizations Research Institute (Berlin).
+Winfried Reinhard Dallmayr (October 18, 1928 – June 5, 2024) was an American philosopher and political theorist.
+He was Packey J. Dee Professor Emeritus in Political Science with a joint appointment in philosophy at the University of Notre Dame (US).
+He held a Doctor of Law from the Ludwig Maximilian University of Munich, and a PhD in political science from Duke University.
+He was the author of some 40 books and the editor of 20 other books.
+He served as president of the Society for Asian and Comparative Philosophy (SACP); an advisory member of the scientific committee of RESET – Dialogue on Civilizations (Rome); the executive co-chair of World Public Forum – Dialogue of Civilizations (Vienna), and a member of the supervisory board of the Dialogue of Civilizations Research Institute (Berlin).

-Life
+Biography

 Dallmayr was born on October 18, 1928, in Ulm, Germany, and raised in Augsburg, Germany.
 World War II had a profound impact on his intellectual and political development.
 “I feel that, in large measure, I can trace my persistent opposition to war and violence—especially aggressive warfare—to this youthful experience.”

 In 1955, he received the degree of Doctor of Law from the University of Munich.
 In 1954–1957, he attended the Institute of European Studies (Istituto Universitario di Studi Europei) in Turin, Italy, under the mentorship of Norberto Bobbio.
 In 1955–1956, he studied at Southern Illinois University in Carbondale, Illinois, US.
 In 1957, he was admitted to Duke University, North Carolina, US, taking the PhD in political science in 1960.

-He taught at Purdue University as an assistant professor and associate professor (1963–1971), and then as professor and head of department of political science (1973–1978).
+Dallmayr taught at Purdue University as an assistant professor and associate professor (1963–1971), and then as professor and head of department of political science (1973–1978).
 Since 1978, he has taught at Notre Dame, and is currently Packey J. Dee Professor of Government emeritus.
 He has been a visiting professor at the University of Hamburg, Germany (1971–72, 1976, and 1986).
 He has also been Werner Marx Visiting Professor in philosophy at the New School for Social Research in New York (1988), a Fellow at Nuffield College, Oxford, and a Fulbright research scholar, at the Maharaja Sayajirao University of Baroda (MSU), Vadodara, Gujarat, India (1991–1992).

-During trips to India, China, Japan, Malaysia, Turkey, Egypt, and other countries, he established close collaborative relationships with many prominent philosophers and has been able to learn in-depth their cultural and philosophical traditions.
+During trips to India, China, Japan, Malaysia, Turkey, Egypt, and other countries, Dallmayr established close collaborative relationships with many prominent philosophers and has been able to learn in-depth their cultural and philosophical traditions.
 He has maintained dialogues with philosophers such as Jürgen Habermas, Hans-Georg Gadamer, Jacques Derrida, and Michel Foucault, as well as Karl-Otto Apel, William McBride, Seyla Benhabib, Iris Marion Young, David M. Rasmussen, Judith Butler, Bhikhu Parekh, Ashis Nandy, and Tu Weiming, among others.

+Dallmayr died in South Bend, Indiana on June 5, 2024, at the age of 95.